Welcome to Cam-French

 partner, please consider dancing with other people for at least half

-of the evening.
+of the event.
 If you are an experienced dancer then we would be

 grateful for your assistance in spending some (but not all) of your